Google Maps Platform Terms of Service

 This Section applies if Customer orders the Services from a Reseller under a Reseller Agreement (including the Reseller Order Form).

 20.1 Orders.
-If Customer orders Services from Reseller, then: (a) fees for the Services will be set between Customer and Reseller, and any payments will be made directly to Reseller under the Reseller Agreement; (b) Section 2 of this Agreement (Payment Terms) will not apply to the Services; (c) Customer will receive any applicable SLA credits from Reseller, if owed to Customer in accordance with the SLA; and (d) Google will have no obligation to provide any SLA credits to a Customer who orders Services from the Reseller.
+If Customer orders Services from Reseller, then: (a) fees for the Services will be set between Customer and Reseller, and any payments will be made directly to Reseller under the Reseller Agreement; (b) Section 2 of the Agreement (Payment Terms) will not apply to the Services; (c) Customer will receive any applicable SLA credits from Reseller, if owed to Customer in accordance with the SLA; and (d) Google will have no obligation to provide any SLA credits to a Customer who orders Services from the Reseller.

 20.2 Conflicting Terms.
-If Customer orders Google Maps Core Services from a Reseller and if any documents conflict, then the documents will control in the following order: the Agreement, the terms at any URL (including the URL Terms), Reseller Order Form.
+If Customer orders Google Maps Core Services from a Reseller and if any documents conflict, then the documents will control in the following order: the Agreement, the terms at any URL (including the URL Terms), and the Reseller Order Form.
 For example, if there is a conflict between the Maps Service Specific Terms and the Reseller Order Form, the Maps Service Specific Terms will control.

 20.3 Reseller as Administrator.
 At Customer's discretion, Reseller may access Customer's Projects, Accounts, or the Services on behalf of Customer.
 As between Google and Customer, Customer is solely responsible for: (a) any access by Reseller to Customer’s Account(s), Project(s), or the Services; and (b) defining in the Reseller Agreement any rights or obligations as between Reseller and Customer with respect to the Accounts, Projects, or Services.